One of the team members cannot access a document.

 Refer to Setting Defaults and AutoFile Defaults for your Own Login.

 Check if the Document has been Deleted

 You can check if a document has been deleted through your Deleted Views.
-Refer to Displaying and Recovering a Deleted Document and Deleting Emails from FYI, Displaying and Recovering a Deleted Email.
+Refer to Deleting a Document and Recovering a Deleted Document and Deleting Emails from FYI and Recovering a Deleted Email.